-In order to combat this, it is recommended that the Urbana Park District dedicate 5% of its annual Capital Improvement Plan (CIP) funding to trails.
+In order to combat this, it is recommended that the Urbana Park District dedicate a minimum of 5% of its annual Capital Improvement Plan (CIP) funding to trails.

 Potential activities include:

 - Construction

 - Acquisition

 - Widening

 - Rehabilitation

 - Sign Installation

 - Amenity Installation (e.g. lights, benches, bike racks, etc.)